KairuiZeng/SudokuSolver/README.md

 In progress...

-This is an implementation of a Sudoku puzzle solving program.<br><br>
+This is an implementation of a Sudoku puzzle solving program.
+Currently, it is capable of solving easy and medium level puzzles relying solely on heuristics.<br><br>
 #### Run npm start {options} to use the program
 #### Options:
 #### --browsermode to solve the Sudoku in the sudoku.com window